perses/perses/ui/e2e/README.md

 - Tests should not be flaky!
 Flaky tests are frustrating, waste time, and lead to decreased trust in the entire test suite.
 Ask for help if you are having trouble writing a non-flaky test for specific functionality.
 - Use [Page Object Models](https://playwright.dev/docs/pom) to reduce code duplication and improve test maintenance.
 - Use the [recommended locators](https://playwright.dev/docs/locators#quick-guide) (Playwright's term for element selectors), when possible.
 These patterns are very similar to React Testing Library, which is used for the project's Jest tests.

+## Troubleshooting

+### Tests failed in CI (Github Actions)

+- Go to the failing action in Github.
+- Follow the Playwright instructions for [viewing test logs](https://playwright.dev/docs/ci-intro#viewing-test-logs) and [viewing the html report](https://playwright.dev/docs/ci-intro#html-report).